ArnaudPel/CamKifu/roadmap.md

 ### Board finder auto

+- use a machine learning model. train it either on raw pictures (downsampled), or on a set of lines previously detected with OpenCV canny/hough
 - takes forever when `Room 1.mov` is pyrdowned. most likely because bf finds too many lines. investigate
 - save background and re-run only if the image is "disturbed" for too long ?
 Only after several converging detections maybe
 - enable manual corrections, which should then disable automatic changes (at least for the corrected corner(s))